 Closet organization changes throughout our lives.
-But, we may not think about how we organize our closet as important.
-When we were children, we may use the closet (kids' closet organizing) as a place to store toys and memorabilia because it has very little clothing.
+But, we may not consider how we organize our closets as important.
+When we were children, we may use the closet (kids' closet organizing) to store toys and memorabilia because it had very little clothing.
 Then, we become teens and need more space for dresses or gowns.
 When we start working, we will want more room for work clothes.
-And, when we get older and stop working, we will probably need to remove several of those work clothes and other things to make room for more casual items.
-But, what about where you were placing these items?
+And, when we get older and stop working, we will probably need to remove several work clothes and other things to make room for more casual items.
+But what about where you were placing these items?
 The shelving heights may not be working for you now.
 The drawers may need to be moved up.
 The placement of the shoes may need adjusting as well.
 This post will help you reorganize your closet for the next phase in your life.

 Older adults are perfectly capable of taking care of themselves and managing their clothes; they do find specific tasks more stressful and frustrating.
-So items may be left out or not washed or put away at all because of the issue after they do this task.
+So items may be left out or not washed or put away because of the issue after they do this task.
 I heard from clients that bending is an issue for them.
-They can't reach too high in fear of falling or problems with vertigo.
+They can't reach too high for fear of falling or having problems with vertigo.
 If the piles are too massive or disorganized, they may be concerned with them falling on them.
-All of these are possible in an older adult's home so being aware of it will help you better organize the rooms.
+All of these are possible in an older adult's home, so knowing them will help you better organize the rooms.
 Below I share my favorite tips for closet organizing in an older adult's home.

 Closet organization tips for your elderly parents

 If you have many shelves in your closet, using large baskets for sweaters and other shirts will keep the items contained.
 Small items like t-shirts and different things work great as well.
 I found that hats and scarves make it easy to stay organized when I use large containers like those below.